GCI-Global/bathtub/README.md

 ![](https://github.com/GCI-Global/bathtub/blob/readme_update/img/build.png?raw=true)

 ## Logs
 Bathtub keeps detailed logs of all actions taken within the application.
 Time, what actions, operating system user are all saved.
-This is great for debugging, butalso if Bathtub is used in an environment has multiple technicains, it is possible to keep track of who did what to monitor for user error.
+This is great for debugging, and if Bathtub is used in an environment has multiple technicains, it is possible to keep track of who did what to monitor for user error.
 ![](https://github.com/GCI-Global/bathtub/blob/readme_update/img/logs.png?raw=true)

 ## Search